arangodb/velocypack/Jason_plan.md

        (little endian unsigned integer)
   0x01-0xff to directly store the length

-Object can be stored sorted or unsorted.
+Objects can be stored sorted or unsorted.
 The sorted object variants need to store key/value pair in order, sorted by bytewise comparions of the keys on each nesting level.
 Sorting has some overhead but will allow looking up keys in logarithmic time later.
 For the unsorted object variants, keys can be stored in arbitrary order, so key lookup later will require a linear search.
-TODO: should we use a Unicode-aware sort for the keys or should the sort algorithm be pluggable?

 Objects have a small header including their byte length, then all the subvalues and an index table containing offsets to the subvalues and